U.S. DEPARTMENT OF STATE

 This notice is subject to availability of funding.

-Funding Instrument Type: Grant or Fixed Amount Award.
-Cooperative agreements are different from grants in that PAS staff are more actively involved in the grant implementation.
+Funding Instrument Type: Grant, Fixed Amount Award (FAAs), Cooperative agreement, or Property Award.
+Cooperative agreements and some FAAs are different from grants in that PAS staff are more actively involved in the grant implementation (“Substantial Involvement”).

 PAS will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.